JAlcocerT/JAlcocerT/content/blog/da-jira.md

 draft: false
 description: 'Jira DataModel with AI.
 Pandoc is great, more if you are not alergic to Latex.'
 url: 'jira-data-model-with-ai'
-tags: ["D&A","Azure DevOps ADO","Pandoc","PDF ipynb md","ER Diagram Mermaid","LandThatJob"]
+tags: ["D&A","Azure DevOps ADO","Pandoc","PDF ipynb md","ER Diagram Mermaid","LandThatJob","PowerBI"]
 ---

 **TL;DR**